benbaker76/remap/README.md

 ## Description

 `remap` allows you to remap the colors of an image to a limited set of colors specified by your palette.
+Supported palette formats are Act, Microsoft Pal, JASC, GIMP, Paint .NET and png.

 ## Installation